Best Portable Solar Charger of 2020

 BioLite SolarPanel 10+

 The major downside to the BioLite is its price tag; this panel and its name-brand recognition come at a price.
-For us, its durability and overall performance outweigh the initial investment, but this is something to consider.
+For us, its durability and overall performance outweigh the initial investment, but it's definitely something to consider.
 There are plenty of less-durable panels out there that will perform as well as the BioLite, but few can stand up to this panel in terms of overall design and construction.

 Read review: BioLite 10+

-Top Pick for Panel Battery Combo
+Best Panel Battery Combo

 Read review Renogy 15,000mAh